Mark Brown (Cook Islands politician): Early political career

+Prime Minister, 2020– present

+First term, 2020–2022

 In June 2020 Prime Minister Henry Puna announced his intention to stand down in September in order to compete for the role of Secretary-General of the Pacific Islands Forum.
 He nominated Brown as his replacement.
 On 1 October, following the retirement of Henry Puna, he was elected Prime Minister.
 He retained almost all of his and Puna's portfolios in his initial Cabinet, surrendering only Education and Tourism to other Ministers.
 He plans to re-allocate major portfolios such as Finance and Foreign Affairs to other Ministers in 2021.

 In mid-December 2020, Prime Minister Brown and his New Zealand counterpart Jacinda Ardern announced that a travel bubble between New Zealand and the Cook Islands would be established next year, facilitating two-way quarantine-free travel between the two countries.

 A cabinet reshuffle on 2 June 2021 saw him distribute half his portfolios to other Ministers.

+Second term, 2022–present

 He was re-elected at the 2022 election and reappointed Prime Minister after securing the support of two independents.

+In early February 2024, Brown advocated a trilateral defence and security co-operation arrangement between the Cook Islands, New Zealand, and Australia.
+This proposed agreement would supplement the Cook Islands' existing defence and security arrangements with New Zealand.

+Cook Islands passport proposal

+In mid October 2024, Brown advocated the introduction of a separate Cook Islands passport during the 53rd session of the House of Ariki Annual General Meeting but declined to explain whether this would affect the New Zealand citizenship status of Cook Islanders.
+In response, New Zealand Foreign Minister Winston Peters questioned whether the people of the Cook Islands supported Brown and other politicians' proposal for a separate Cook Islands passport, warning of its implications for the territory's status as an associated state.
+Brown responded that the Cook Islands passport proposal would not affect the territory's constitutional relationship with New Zealand.
+Tuaine Unuia, the Clerk of the House of Ariki, said that the House supported Brown's proposal.

+On 23 December, the office of Foreign Minister Peters clarified that the Cook Islands would not be able to have its own passport, citizenship and United Nations membership without becoming an independent country.
+Any changes to the territory's constitutional relationship with New Zealand would have to be decided by the Cook Islanders via a referendum.
+According to BBC News, several Cook Islanders residing in New Zealand questioned whether Brown and the Cook Islands government had consulted the public over the proposal and expressed concern that any possible change to the Cook Island's sovereignty would affect their access to healthcare and other services in New Zealand.
+On 6 February 2025, Brown formally abandoned the Cook Islands passport proposal in the face of strident opposition from the New Zealand government, stating "We don't want to jeopardise our people and the safety and security of Cook Islanders.
+We will now put this onto the back burner."